apioo/fusio/README.md

 # Apps

-Since it is difficult to work with an API only app Fusio provides apps which help to work with the API.
+Fusio provides many apps which help to work with the API.
 Mostly apps are simple JS apps, which work with the internal API of Fusio.
 You can see a list of all available apps at our [marketplace](https://www.fusio-project.org/marketplace).
 You can install such an app either through a CLI command i.e.
 `php bin/fusio marketplace:install fusio` or through the backend app.